Sidebar

 Policy Statement

 This policy regulates privately-owned animals, including pets, in university buildings and on university owned and controlled property.
-It governs animals not otherwise subject to the Institutional Animal Care and Use Committee (IACUC).

 Animals Permitted on University Grounds

-Animals are permitted on university grounds, unless an area is specifically signed as prohibited.
+Animals are permitted outdoors on university grounds, unless an area is specifically signed as prohibited.
 No individual may tether an animal to any fence, tree, shrub, post, or other object located upon university property not designed for the purpose of securing animals.
 The prompt collection and disposal of animal waste is required.

 Animals Permitted in University Buildings/Facilities